 Intended outcome Success criteria Support pupils with sustained social, emotional, mental health wellbeing Children who have emotional and behavioural difficulties will make better progress and attainment and feel secure with their emotional health and well-being.
 Measured in YR through to Y6 by teacher Thrive assessments and successful internal and external moderation practices.
 In addition, it will be measured through qualitative evidence during pupil progress meetings, appropriate intervention data and attendance data.
 Support agencies such as CAMHS, the Inclusion Advisory Team and Hertfordshire Integrated Service for Learning (ISL) will further engage pupils.
-Sustained high levels of well-being from 2022-24 demonstrated by: implementation of whole school PSHE curriculum programme called Jigsaw findings from pupil leadership, pupil voice parent surveys and teacher observations are reflected upon, and actions set to improve well being A significant increase in participation in enrichment activities among disadvantaged pupils Improve the attendance, so overall attendance is in line or above national average and reduce persistent absenteeism Improve attendance of the disadvantaged by supporting families.
+Sustained high levels of well-being since 2023 demonstrated by: implementation of whole school PSHE curriculum programme called Jigsaw findings from pupil leadership, pupil voice parent surveys and teacher observations are reflected upon, and actions set to improve well being A significant increase in participation in enrichment activities among disadvantaged pupils Improve the attendance, so overall attendance is in line or above national average and reduce persistent absenteeism Improve attendance of the disadvantaged by supporting families.
 Average attendance target above 96% Children eligible for pupil premium will attend school daily.
 Where necessary, create a bespoke and personalised timetable allowing the child to build confidence to thus improve overall attendance.
 Where needed, additional emotional and wellbeing support is put in place.
 Phonics Increase phonic pass score of disadvantaged pupils Ensure all staff have received relevant training to implement consistently the Systematic Synthetic Phonics scheme Phonic intervention for all KS1 and Year 3 pupils with a specialised Teaching Assistant.
 This will ensure those pupils falling behind are specifically supported.
 Gaps in learning will be identified and addressed accordingly Targeted KS2 pupils to be supported with a Fresh Start programme Family workshops to increase parental engagement to support with reading and home learning Monitor and track reading across the school to ensure all pupils are reading appropriate and engaging texts Assessments and observations indicate improved oral language among disadvantaged pupils.
-This is evident when triangulated with other sources of evidence, including Improved oral language skills and vocabulary among engagement in lessons, book scrutiny, assessing the impact disadvantaged pupils of structured interventions such as Attention Autism, NELI and Language Enrichment Programme and ongoing formative assessment.
-Continue to diminish the Children eligible for pupil premium, will perform well across all difference in attainment areas of learning and will achieve in line with other pupils for reading and writing in all year groups.
-Measured in YR through across all key areas; reading, writing and maths to Y6 by teacher assessments and successful internal and external moderation practices.
-Quality wave one and two teaching is evident to support those pupils who have regressed during the Covid -19 pandemic.
-These pupils will be identified during pupil progress meetings and will be assessed regularly by class teachers and Progress Phase Leaders. • Wave two implemented to support pupils eligible for pupil premium and who are prior middle attainers that could progress to greater depth.
-Pupils eligible for pupil premium have opportunities to access the curriculum in a variety of ways to suit their learning styles and support their social, emotional mental health.
-Eg counselling, behaviour mentoring, and focused outdoor practical activities.
-This allows a more holistic approach, allowing pupils to thrive and flourish through emotional literacy.
+This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny, assessing the impact of structured interventions such as Attention Autism, NELI and Language Enrichment Programme and ongoing formative assessment.